 Excerpted from the Australia Career Guide

-Jobseekers should be prepared to answer a variety of questions.
-Many Australian employers will try to assess the applicant’s ability to respond quickly, asking hypothetical questions that require improvisation.
-Interviewers in Australia will often ask process-related questions, known as the behavioral interviewing technique as described briefly above (e.g., "Tell me about a situation where you have had to be proactive," or, "Explain how you resolved a situation with a difficult client.").
-This is because they are generally looking for evidence the applicant can follow the appropriate processes to resolve a situation.
+You should be prepared to answer a variety of questions.
+Employers often try to assess an applicant’s ability to respond quickly, asking hypothetical questions that require improvisation.
+Interviewers in Australia typically will ask process-related questions, such as "Tell me about a situation where you have had to be proactive," or "Explain how you resolved a situation with a difficult client."

 This is just a short sample of what you’ll find in over 100 pages of information in the Australia Guide.